 The rise of a digital technologies requirement in the post-Covid-19 world implicates that most industries are either already affected or will be affected by the technological revolution.
 Talking about the finance industry, investors, brokers, etc. have already adopted technology to stay relevant in the changing world.
-This shift has triggered stock trading application development, with apps like E*TRADE and Robinhood leading the fintech market space.
+This shift has triggered stock trading app development, with apps like E*TRADE and Robinhood leading the fintech market space.

 As per a report by Statista, stock trading apps have an awe-inspiring penetration rate.
 In 2019, Android finance apps penetration stood at 25.75%.